AcalaNetwork/hardhat-tutorials/upgradeable-greeter/README.md

 At the beginning of the file, we will be importing all of the methods that we will require to successfully run the tests.
 We will be using `chai`'s `expect` and `hardhat`'s `ethers` and `upgrades`.
 To be able to deploy the upgradeable smart contract for testing, we have to import `providerOverrides` that we added to the `overrideProvider` utility before.
-As initating the `EvmRpcProvider` generates a lot of output, our test console output would get very messy if we didn't silence it.
+As initiating the `EvmRpcProvider` generates a lot of output, our test console output would get very messy if we didn't silence it.
 To do this we use the `console.mute` dependency, that we have to add to the project by using: